 - You have menstruation early before 5 days for consecutive three menstrual cycles.

 Keep track of the PMS symptoms and how severe they get for a few months.
-As soon as you keep a track of the symptoms ensure that you can discuss it with a healthcare provider.
+As soon as you keep track of the symptoms ensure that you can discuss it with a healthcare provider.

-At times women having PMS can simply change their diet and lifestyle and get easy on the symptoms.
+At times women having PMS can simply change their diet and lifestyle and get easier on the symptoms.
 To know more about lifestyle and home remedies check out below

 - Bloating is considered as a symptom that affects most of you who have PMS.
 Hence, you are recommended to consume smaller and more frequent meals

 - Fluid retention and bloating can be reduced if you limit the salty food and salt in your diet.

 - Choose food such as fruits and vegetables that are high in carbohydrates

 - You can add dairy products to your diet and if you do not like dairy products then calcium supplements can be consumed.

 - Avoid liquor and caffeine

 Ensure that you do indulge in regular exercise for at least 30 minutes.
-Regular exercise is one of the best ways that can help you improve overall health and certain symptoms.
+Incorporating a regular exercise routine is one of the best ways that can help you improve overall health and certain symptoms.

 - Get an adequate amount of sleep

 - Practice exercises that help to reduce anxiety, headaches, and insomnia.

 - Try a massage or yoga that helps to relieve stress

 Premenstrual syndrome is not any disorder that may affect your health a lot.
 Slowly it takes a toll on your body and then affects your body.